Blog /Guides

 Storing sensitive transaction and customer data on a local hard drive carries risk.
 If the hardware fails, gets stolen, or is damaged, that data could be gone for good.

+But there's a bigger concern: compliance.
 Cloud systems store data on encrypted, redundant servers with automatic backups.
-For Maltese businesses handling customer information, this also supports GDPR compliance โ€” a legal requirement that's easy to overlook but costly to get wrong.
+For Maltese businesses handling customer information, this also supports GDPR compliance — a legal requirement that's easy to overlook but costly to get wrong.

 6. Built-In Accounting and E-Commerce

-Many cloud POS platforms integrate natively with accounting tools like Xero and Sage, eliminating hours of manual bookkeeping.
-Some also offer unified e-commerce, letting you sell online and in-store from a single system with synchronised inventory โ€” particularly valuable for Maltese retailers looking to reach customers beyond their physical shopfront.
+How much time does your team spend on manual bookkeeping each week?
+Many cloud POS platforms integrate natively with accounting tools like Xero and Sage, eliminating hours of data entry.
+Some also offer unified e-commerce, letting you sell online and in-store from a single system with synchronised inventory — particularly valuable for Maltese retailers looking to reach customers beyond their physical shopfront.

 What About Internet Reliability?